MatthiasGr/idscp2-jvm-wiki/IDSCP2-Core.md

 - **DAT_TIMEOUT**: A DAT timeout occurred, request a new DAT from remote peer

-- **RAT_TIMEOUT**: A RAT timeout occurred, request re-attestation
+- **RA_TIMEOUT**: A RA timeout occurred, request re-attestation

 - **ACK_TIMEOUT**: A ACK timeout occurred, send IDSCP_DATA again

 #### Timeouts
 The following timeouts exists:

-* **RAT Timeout:** This timeout occurs when the trust interval has been expired, and a new re-attestation of the remote peer should be requests.
+* **RA Timeout:** This timeout occurs when the trust interval has been expired, and a new re-attestation of the remote peer should be requests.

 * **DAT Timeout:** This timeout occurs when the DAT of the remote peer has been expired

 * **Handshake Timeout:** This timeout occurs when the handshake activity takes to long.
-It is suggested to provide own handshake timers per RAT driver, such that you can restrict the time a RAT driver has to prove its trust.
+It is suggested to provide own handshake timers per RA driver, such that you can restrict the time a RA driver has to prove its trust.

 * **Ack Timeout:** This timeout occurs when no IDSCP_ACK has been received for the last sent IDSCP_DATA